SafariBookings® - Compare African Safari Tours List

 Activities

 Game drives tend to be most productive in the early morning (when elephants often cross the main road) and evening (for giant forest hog and leopard).
 Boat trips on Lake Albert provide a great chance to see shoebills close-up.
 On guided walks in Mugiri Forest you’ll sometimes encounter semi-habituated chimps.
-Birdlife is plentiful on all activities, but a day trip to Semuliki NP is recommended for dedicated birders.
-The national park hosts several forest species that are unrecorded elsewhere in Uganda.
+Birdlife is plentiful on all activities, but for dedicated birders a day trip to Semuliki NP is recommended.
+This national park hosts several forest species that are unrecorded elsewhere in Uganda.

 Weather & Climate